mth/yeti/doc/reference.rst

 allowed fields set.
 The result of unification is used as the type of the ``with`` expression.
-Due to the type unification the right-side allowed field set is either same or subset of the left-side values field set, with matching types, and all the corresponding fields are overrided.
+Due to the type unification the right-side allowed field set is either same or subset of the left-side values field set, with matching types, and all the corresponding fields are overridden.

 For merging operation, the type of the ``with`` expression is a new structure type.
 The result types allowed field set contains all of the right-side types